Special offer

 • a low-wage stream;

-• a primary agriculture stream which includes the Seasonal Agricultural Workers Program;
+• a primary agriculture stream, including the Seasonal Agricultural Workers Program;

-• and, a stream that helps facilitate eventual permanent residency
+• a stream that may facilitate eventual permanent residency.

 High-wage stream